velis74/django-project-base/docs/source/modules/authentication.rst

 which already integrates api functionality.
 Functionality is based on django-hijack package.

 For determining which user can impersonate which user you can set your own logic.
-Procedure is described in https://django-hijack.readthedocs.io/en/stable/configuration/ (See "Custom authorization function")
+Procedure is described in https://django-hijack.readthedocs.io/en/stable/configuration/ (See "Custom authorization function") By default only superusers are allowed to hijack other users.

 Example below: